leemathewbrooks/laravel-queue-raw-sqs/Readme.md

 # Laravel Queue Driver For Raw SQS Messages

 This queue driver will allow you to take raw JSON data from an SQS queue that was received outside of Laravel (for example from an SNS subscription) and map it to the correct job handler inside Laravel.

+## Requirements

+Laravel 5.6+

 ## Installation